domschrei/mallob/scripts/slurm/README.md

 ### `generate-job-chain.sh`

-A script that takes `sbatch.sh` and "instantiates" it to an actual SBATCH file.
+A script that takes `sbatch.sh` and "instantiates" it to an actual SBATCH job file.
+You can then repeatedly execute this SBATCH file to run your meta-job.
 Use as follows:

 ```
 DS_NODES=1 DS_RUNTIME=720 DS_PARTITION=micro DS_SECONDSPERJOB=300 scripts/slurm/generate-job-chain.sh sat-remadetest-1node scripts/slurm/sbatch.sh 1 50 10